 An easy bus ride from the centre of Split, Salona was once the Roman Empire’s foremost city in the Balkans.
 60,000 people lived in Salona’s at the city’s peak and although it was eventually ransacked and abandoned in the 600s the archaeological park is an enlightening day out, preserving significant fragments of the structures that used to stand here.
 The most obvious of these is the amphitheatre, which once had a capacity for 18,000 spectators.
 You can trace the perimeter of the area, and see how the terraced seating harmonised with the slope of the hill one which its built.

 Yet another UNESCO site, Trogir looks much the same now as it did in its medieval heyday.
 You don’t need to be a historian to fall in love with Trogir: It’s the best-preserved ensemble of romanesque and gothic architecture in Europe.
 The location is part of the charm, as the city is a small, fortified island connected to the mainland by a bridge.
 Trogir’s 15th-century walls protect a labyrinth of ravine-like streets on which you’ll pass buildings unchanged since the 1200s.
 There are a 10 historic churches in the old centre, including the exquisite 13th-century cathedral.
-There is a great Trogir History & Culinary Tour available which you can book right here.
+There is a great Blue Lagoon and Trogir Tour available which you can book right here.

 14. Charter a boat